CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-external-libraries-in-appengine.md

 # Using External Libraries in AppEngine

-The following example shows how to consume the external library in an AppEngine plugin (TypeScript).
-We will use the SheetJS library.
+This guide demonstrates how to integrate and use an external Node.js library—SheetJS (xlsx)—within an AppEngine plugin written in TypeScript.
+SheetJS allows you to read, write, and manipulate Excel files directly in the browser or Node.js environments.

 :::warning
-    To include an external library in production code only, you need to complete 1 to 5 points.
+    To include an external library in production-ready code, make sure to complete Steps 1 to 5 in the instructions below.
 :::

 ## Requirements